mangoez/AWS-Certified-Cloud-Practitioner-Certification-My-Notes/README.md

 - They guide customers in optimizing and managing AWS costs.

 ## AWS Inspector
+Inspector works with **EC2** instances to uncover and report vulnerabilities.
 - AWS Inspector is a service that automatically evaluates the security and compliance of your applications on AWS.
 - This service scans your applications and identifies potential security vulnerabilities and compatibility issues.
 - Creates reports and makes suggestions about detected vulnerabilities and incompatibilities.